How to Fix an Electrical Cord Chewed by Your Pet

 Inspect and Plan

 - If the cord is old and brittle and easily cracks, it’s time to replace the whole cord.
 This may entail taking the appliance apart.
-If you're not comfortable with that, you may want to get help from a pro.
-If you see bare wires, it's time to replace or fix the cord.
+If you’re not comfortable with replacing the plug on cord, you may want to get help from a pro.
+When you see bare wires, you know it’s time to replace or fix the cord.

-- If your pet chewed near the end of the cord close to the plug, cut the cord and can replace the plug.
+- If your pet chewed near the end of the cord close to the plug, cut the cord.
+Then you can replace the plug.

 - If your pet chewed in the middle of the cord, cut out the chewed section and splice the two cords together.

 - If the cord is chewed closer to the appliance, replace it with a new cord.

 Polarized Cord & Plug